oplikos/Napoleon-Card-Game/README.md

 Start placing cards on top of existing cards in the left and right columns.

-When stacking, cards on the left column are shifted left by 1/3 of card width per stack level.
+When stacking, cards on the left column are shifted left by 1/3 of the card width per stack level.

-Cards on the right column are shifted right by 1/3 of card width per stack level.
+Cards in the right column are shifted right by 1/3 of the card width per stack level.

 Aces still try to go to the middle cell for that row if it's free; if not, go to the normal left/right stack position.